Worlds become data

 Children in the classroom

 Babies (bottle-feeding, nursing, etc) are welcome in class as often as necessary.
-You are welcome to take breaks to feed your infant or express milk as needed, either in the classroom or elsewhere including here.
+You are welcome to take breaks to feed them or express milk as needed, either in the classroom or elsewhere including here.
 A list of baby change stations is also available here.
 Please communicate with me so that I can make sure that we have regular breaks to accommodate this.

 Accommodations with regard to assessment